sigedu-org/website/_posts/2020-05-19-PRELEARN-shared-task.md

 title: PRELEARN Shared Task Call for Participation
 author: guest
 author_profile: true
-excerpt: "PRELEARN, the 1st shared task on Prerequisite Relation Learning, will be held in Bologna (Nov 30th – Dec 3rd  2020) in the context of EVALITA 2020."
+excerpt: "The 1st shared task on Prerequisite Relation Learning will be held in Bologna from Nov 30-Dec 3rd, 2020."
 tags:
     shared task
 categories: